godidier/preprint/readme.txt

 It consists of the following files:

   readme.txt        this file

   llncs.cls         the LaTeX2e document class

-  samplepaper.tex    a sample paper fig1.eps           a figure used in the sample paper
+  samplepaper.tex   a sample paper samplepaper.bib   a sample bibliography figs/fig1.eps     a figure used in the sample paper

   llncsdoc.pdf      the documentation of the class (PDF version)

   splncs04.bst      current LNCS BibTeX style with alphabetic sorting

+  makefile          to automate compilation and other commands